Admissions

 Apply to the London Borough of Newham for admissions for the following schools:

-• Eko Pathways – To apply for a place at Eko Pathways School, children must be referred to the school from the local authority and can only be admitted following a consultation and decision to ‘name’ Eko Pathways School by the Local Authority Provision/Placements Panel and the school governors formally state that the school can meet the special needs of that individual child.
-For more information on the application policy and process visit Eko Pathways School website.
+Eko Pathways – To apply for a place at Eko Pathways School, children must be referred to the school from the local authority and can only be admitted following a consultation and decision to ‘name’ Eko Pathways School by the Local Authority Provision/Placements Panel.
+Additionally, the school governors must formally state that the school can meet the special needs of that individual child.
+For more information on the application policy and process visit the Eko Pathways School website.

 Suffolk County Council

-Apply for your child's place in the Reception year using the link below for admission Rushmere Hall Primary School.
+Apply for your child's place in the Reception year using the link below for Rushmere Hall Primary and Ravenswood Primary.

 https://www.suffolk.gov.uk/children-families-and-learning/schools/school-places

 Admissions for the other years is managed directly by the school.
-If you are looking for a place for your child/ren, please apply directly to the school, using the link below:
+Please apply directly to the school using the link below:

 https://www.rushmerehallprimaryschool.com/admissions-process.html